 I am confused.
 And when I get to an especially tough enemy that takes literally dozens of attempts, I am often also angry.

 And here’s the thing: I don’t mind feeling angry and confused.
 Those are valid human emotions that games should sometimes make you feel.
-I just don’t know if the highs of Sekiro really justify feeling this crappy 90 percent of the time I’m playing it.
+And while I think this is sometimes a negative, in the end, Sekiro’s highs earn those feelings.

 Sekiro: Shadows Die Twice is out March 22 for the PC, PlayStation 4, and Xbox One.
 The publisher provided GamesBeat with a digital PC code for the purposes of this review.